Post-Camp Contribution Day - Saturday, March 21 – 10 am to 4 pm (CDT)

 10 am - 12 pm (CDT): First Time Contributor Workshop

 New to Drupal and Contribution Day?
 Join us in the training and learn all you need to get started.
 Once you learn the basics, the workshop will merge with the rest of the Contribution Day so you can apply your new skills.
 This training is free and no registration is required.

 Please visit the training page for more details.

 What Topics Will We Focus On?

 Below are the contribution initiatives we will focus on at MidCamp.
-If you are coming to camp and want to lead an initiative not listed below, shoot us an email and we will announce it here.
+If you are attending camp and want to lead an initiative not listed below, shoot us an email and we will announce it here.

-Our goal this Contribution Day is to prepare Drupal 8 for Drupal 9, and upgrade to Symfony 4 (and/or 5).
+One goal this Contribution Day is to prepare Drupal 8 for Drupal 9.
 This includes removing deprecated code within Drupal itself and third-party dependencies.
 If you’re interested in helping plan the initiative or more information on what we’re planning to check out the #d9readiness channel in the Drupal slack.
-You can also check out this issue for the top-level plan or the kanban boards at https://contribkanban.com/board/d9readiness and https://contribkanban.com/sprint/Drupal9.

 Olivero, one of the Drupal core initiatives, seeks to create a new default front-end theme for Drupal with a modern look and feel.

 The Help Topics module is still marked as Experimental, but we want to help it reach stable status.The immediate need is to write and review task-based documentation for Drupal core modules.
 If you can test existing documentation, or edit it to make it clearer, then you can help with this initiative.